mjambon/dune-deps/README.md

 Project status
 ==

-Dune-deps was initiated by Martin Jambon (@mjambon).
+Dune-deps was initiated by Martin Jambon.
 It is distributed free of charge under the terms of a [BSD license](LICENSE).